Why Companies are Investing in Office Sensors | VergeSense

 How can IoT sensors be used in the workplace?

-IoT (Internet of Things) or “smart” sensors are devices that leverage machine learning and artificial intelligence to monitor occupancy and space utilization These include occupancy sensors that monitor desk, building, room and floor utilization, and are integrated with desk and room booking software to make workplace activity transparent to employees.
+IoT (Internet of Things) or “smart” sensors are devices that leverage machine learning and artificial intelligence to monitor occupancy and space utilization.
+These include different types of occupancy sensors that monitor desk, building, room and floor utilization, and are integrated with desk and room booking software to make workplace activity transparent to employees.

 Sensors can be used in the workplace to: